*** UPDATE (28 May, 2015): the agreement has been signed. See the official press release.

 These changes notably increase the prestige and demand for the Dominica citizenship program allowing to obtain citizenship through investment in the shortest possible time (3-4 months) with reasonable investment requirements (US$ 100,000-200,000 as the case might be).

 The visa exemption proposal is expected to be reciprocated through agreements with these countries to ensure a visa free regime for all EU citizens and some categories of British citizens currently under the visa obligation.
-Now it is the European Parliament and the Council of the European Union who are to consider and finally approve the Commission proposal.
+Now it is the European Parliament and the Council of the European Union who are to consider and finally approve the Commission proposal, which is expected to happen in the nearest time.

 Official source: “A smarter visa policy to facilitate tourism to the EU”. europa.eu.
 7 November 2012.